tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/the-smiling-crab.md

 </div>

-A halfling inn in Chardon, catering to halfing travelers.
+A halfling inn in Chardon, catering to halfling travelers.